Email support

 BBQTour focuses on one core product built for British compact outdoor living: the Tower T978522 Tourer Two Burner Gas BBQ, Portable Design, Porcelain Enamel Coated Grill.

-• Two burners for flexible heat zones
+• Two stainless steel burners, 4.8 kW combined, for flexible heat zones

-• Folding portable design for patios, camping and touring
+• Folding portable design for patios, camping and touring — 620 × 330 × 290 mm folded, 8.6 kg

 • Porcelain enamel coated grill for easier cleanup